OutSystems/docs-support/src/enterprise/updating-lifetime-analytics.md

 **MoveDataProcess Timer** will keep running until there is no more data in the old tables.
 When the process finishes, the old tables will be empty and the new ones will hold the old data in a new format.

-### Run the Data Migration Process
+### Run the data migration process

-After you update LifeTime and access LifeTime Analytics for the first time, you will be presented with a popup that enables you to decide when the data migration process starts to run:
+After you update LifeTime and access LifeTime Analytics for the first time, you'll see a popup that enables you to decide when the data migration process starts to run:

 ![](images/updating-lifetime-analytics_3.png)